morgan-turner/morgan-turner/README.md

 ### Hi there, I'm Morgan 👋

 I'm a data analyst with a passion for healthcare and policy data.
-I've worked in healthcare for the last several years and am excited to bring the insights I gained there to the world of data analytics.
+I've worked in clinical healthcare for the last several years and am excited to bring the insights I gained there to the world of data analytics.

 - 🔭 I’m currently working on expanding my project portfolio to land my first full time data job!
 - 🌱 I’m currently learning Python packages like numpy and pandas